-Use of the vehicle under difficult conditions, such as in heavy rain, intense heat or with a heavy payload, may result in significantly increased wear of components such as the drive train, brake system, or suspension components.
+Use of the vehicle under difficult conditions, such as dusty environments, heavy rain, high heat or with a heavy load, can lead to considerably more rapid wear of components such as the air filter, drive train, brake system, or suspension components.
 For this reason, it may be necessary to inspect or replace parts before the next scheduled service.

 It is imperative that you adhere to the stipulated run-in times and service intervals.
 If you observe these exactly, you will ensure a much longer service life for your motorcycle.